Where We Be

 What a strange environment!

-Our boat captain grew up on a houseboat not unlike this one
+Our boat captain grew up on a houseboat like this one

 We tried catfish, alligator, and Andouille sausage at this Cajun restaurant